8 min read

 Ah, Egypt.

-Often misunderstood, under-appreciated, and glossed over with superficial, half-baked assumptions trivialising its socio-cultural complexities.
-It's a country I have had the privilege of forming an enduring connection with over the years.
+Often misunderstood, under-appreciated, and glossed over with superficial, half-baked assumptions trivializing its socio-cultural complexities.
+It's a country I've had the privilege of forming an enduring connection with over the years.

 It's a country that forces you to surrender to the archaic pull of the Other.
 Of the Mystery and the human story.

-A country that has boggled the minds of countless travellers, modern Egypt is an often confusing, conflicted nation where aeonic, unfathomable monuments silently watch over frenetic, seemingly degraded, polluted cities.
+A country that has boggled the minds of countless travelers, modern Egypt is an often confusing, conflicted nation where aeonic, unfathomable monuments silently watch over frenetic, seemingly degraded, polluted cities.

 Yet a true understanding of Egypt as an ancient cultural force and a modern power in The Middle East requires visitors to accept the multifaceted realities of a country that often evades casual definitions.